 According to this research, the Food and Beverage Sector loses over £1.5 billion through not taking care of their legal business.
 Ignoring the law means legal problems will eventually bite, and we cannot express how important it is to protect your ideas and the foundations of your product from the outset.
 We hope you enjoy this plain-English LawBite (we realise our name is quite apt here!) guide that we have created for starting an FMCG brand with the business’s legals in mind.
 Please note, some of these stages will of course over-lap and some things may not necessarily apply to you…

 Having a solid business plan is the first essential, and not just for if you require funding from investors as many people believe.
 It is great to have a plan of action from which to understand where that business should be going and to have ballpark figures showing the likely cost to get there.
 In reality you’re likely to stray from it, due to the nature of running a business in practise.

 First thing is to identify your unique proposition, which should be clear enough to write on the back of a business card.
 You then need to describe the market opportunity, your strategy and the risks you have identified.

 However, cash is king and launching a new product can be an expensive endeavour, particularly in its early stages.
 Your business plan will allow you to visualise how much you’re likely to be spending, leaving room for error, against how much you’re going to have to make to cover that expense and hopefully turn a profit.
 From this you will also be able to articulate your motives and objectives and instigate a marketing strategy.
 It is better to think about potential problems early than come across them when you have already doled out the cash; we all know the saying ‘fail to prepare, prepare to fail.’
-If you’re stuck on where to begin with this, the Prince’s Trust website provides a solid template business plan you could use.
+If you’re stuck on where to begin with this, the Prince’s Trust website provides a solid template business plan

 Choosing your company structure